mhsdeveloper/psc-full/install/install.md

 Login to Wordpress and go to the "Tools" menu, "Network Setup".
 Follow the instructions for creating a network; you will have to and a few more lines of code by the comment /* more code here */; Wordpress will instruct you.

 Logout and login to see the changes.
+Now, at the top left, under the "My Sites" menu, there is a section called "Network Admin".
+In that section, go to "Sites" which is where you can add new WordPress sites for the projects in your cooperative.
+Note: you will also need to follow the instructions (further down on this document) for creating the XML and file structure.

 Lastly, we need to enable our plugin and theme to be available to all sites in the Wordpress multisite install.
 Login to Wordpress, and at top corner under "My Sites", find "Network Admin" and "Themes".
 In the page that loads, make sure the "psc1" theme is enable for the network.